olincollege/cuda-linear-regression/README.md

 ```
 Note 1: You may need to ensure this is compatible with your nvidia GPU drivers.
 You can find more details on the official [Nvidia documentation](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html).

-Note 2: For your computer to find NVCC, you may need to add it to your PATH using an environment variable temporarily or ~/.bashrc or ~/.zshrc for persistance.
+Note 2: For your computer to find NVCC, you may need to add it to your PATH using an environment variable temporarily or ~/.bashrc or ~/.zshrc for persistence.

 ### Build and Run